carbon14bond/talladega-decomposition/README.md

 where t is incubation time in days, TS<sub>t</sub> is tensile strength at time t, and TS<sub>0</sub> is the mean TS of undecomposed control/reference strips.

-While TSL (as percent TS loss per day) is informative, exponential decay is a better model of cotton strip decomposition over time, and thus a more informative output of this pipeline is the exponential decay constant, *k<sub>D</sub>*, calculated using the formula from Burdon et al. 2020 (https://doi.org/10.1111/gcb.15302):
+While TSL (as percent TS loss per day) is informative, exponential decay is a better model of cotton strip decomposition over time, and thus a more informative output of this pipeline is the exponential decay constant, *k<sub>D</sub>*, calculated using the formula from Burdon et al. 2020 (https://doi.org/10.1111/gcb.15302).
+Leaf litter decomposition was calculated the ssame way, except using remaining mass of C instead of tensile strength.

 #### k<sub>D</sub>= -ln(TS<sub>t</sub>/TS<sub>0</sub>)/t